cesanta/mongoose-os-docs/mos/userguide/licensing.md

 Several Mongoose OS libraries, specifically libraries that are mainly used in the commercial setup, are closed-source.
-They are available for free usage under in **Community Edition** with restrictions only.
+They are available for free usage in **Community Edition** with restrictions only.
 The table below provides a summary of all such libraries.

-Mongoose OS Enterprise Edition customers receive full version of all libraries where all restrictions are removed.
+Mongoose OS Enterprise Edition customers receive full version of all libraries with the restrictions removed.

 |  Library  |   Community Edition | Enterprise Edition |
 | --------- | ------------ | ---------------- |